 Verify you can access the Data Store Configuration wizard

 Open a browser and type the URL to the Data Store Configuration wizard.
 The URL is in the format https://<fully qualified data store machine name>:2443/arcgis/datastore.
-If the wizard opens without returning a security warning, your SSL certificate was successfully updated.
+If the wizard opens without returning a security warning, the SSL certificate was successfully updated.